 Illness: If staff are unwell and unable to attend it is their responsibility to inform the school at the earliest opportunity via the school office or school answer machine (staff absence (hidden) option 5).
-If staff are unable to attend on a given day then school should be informed before 7.45am at the latest in order for cover arrangements to be made.
+If staff are unable to attend on a given day then school should be informed before 7.30am (one hour before the start of the school day) at the very latest in order for cover arrangements to be made.
 Staff who are absent for more than 1 day should contact the office by 3.30pm to inform the school if they expect to be able, or not able, to return to work the following day.